scala/docs.scala-lang/_tour/implicit-parameters.md

 In our `main` method we call `sum` twice, and only provide the `xs` parameter.
 Scala will now look for an implicit in the scope mentioned above.
 The first call to `sum` passes a `List[Int]` for `xs`, which means that `A` is `Int`.
 The implicit parameter list with `m` is left out, so Scala will look for an implicit of type `Monoid[Int]`.
 The first lookup rule reads

-> First, eligible are all identifiers that can be accessed at the point of the method call without a prefix and that denote an implicit definition or an implicit parameter.
+> Scala will first look for implicit definitions and implicit parameters that can be accessed directly (without a prefix) at the point the method with the implicit parameter block is called.

-`IntMonoid` is an identifier, it can be accessed directly in `main`, and it is an implicit definition.
+`intMonoid` is an implicit definition that can be accessed directly directly in `main`.
 It is also of the correct type, so it's passed to the sum method automatically.

 The second call to `sum` passes a `List[String]`, which means that `A` is `String`.
-Implicit lookup will go the same way as with `Int`, but will this time find `StringMonoid`, and passes that automatically as `m`.
+Implicit lookup will go the same way as with `Int`, but will this time find `stringMonoid`, and passes that automatically as `m`.

 The program will output
 ```